coci/subiter/README.md

-# subiter
+# Subiter
-A tool that helps you sync subtitles
+A tool that helps you sync subtitles using CLI or TUI app.